Last Revised December 11, 2013

 Code of Conduct – The Company will continuously maintain a Code of Business Conduct and Ethics setting forth the Company’s expectations in various areas of legal and ethical concern.

 Management Evaluation and Succession

-Annual Evaluation – The Compensation Committee shall be responsible for coordinating an annual evaluation of the Chief Executive Officer and recommending to the full board the annual compensation of the Chief Executive Officer.
+Annual Evaluation – The Compensation Committee shall be responsible for coordinating an annual evaluation of the Chief Executive Officer and other executive officers and recommending to the full board such annual compensation.
 The Chairman of the Compensation Committee shall be the liaison with the Chief Executive Officer for compensation matters.

 Succession Planning – The Chief Executive Officer shall provide an annual report on succession planning and related personnel development recommendations to the Compensation Committee, including a short-term succession plan delineating temporary delegation of authority in the event that the Chief Executive Officer or any other executive officers are unexpectedly unable to perform his or her duties.

 Self-Evaluation – The Board will conduct an annual self-evaluation of the effectiveness of the Board and the Board committees, which shall be compiled and consolidated by the Governance and Nominating Committee.

 Committee Evaluations – The Governance and Nominating Committee, the Compensation Committee and the Audit Committee will complete annual performance evaluations in accordance with their respective charters.

 The full Board will discuss the evaluation reports to determine what, if any, actions could improve the effectiveness and performance of the Board or the Board committees.

 The Company shall establish a method whereby interested parties may communicate directly with independent directors either by email or by telephone, as set forth under the Corporate Governance section of the Company’s website at www.panhandleoilandgas.com.
 Information provided by email or telephone will be monitored by the Corporate Secretary and forwarded to the independent directors.